Key Quote

 Technique 1 — EXTENDED METAPHOR — NAME AS JOURNEY

-Mundair constructs an extended metaphor in which the speaker's name is a living entity that travels, suffers, and transforms through migration.
+Mundair constructs an extended metaphorextended metaphor — A metaphor that continues across multiple lines or an entire text in which the speaker's name is a living entity that travels, suffers, and transforms through migration.
 The name does not merely accompany the speaker — it undertakes its own parallel journey, accumulating damage along the way.
-This personification of the name makes the abstract concept of cultural identity tangible: we can see, feel, and mourn its degradation (decline in quality).
+This personification of the name makes the abstract concept of cultural identity tangible: we can see, feel, and mourn its degradationdegradation — A decline in quality, condition, or status.

 The semantic field of violence — 'mauled', 'mangled' — suggests that the distortion of a name is not accidental but an act of cultural aggression.
 Each mispronunciation strips away a layer of heritage, history, and family connection.
-Mundair implies that names carry encoded meaning: they contain religious, familial, and cultural information that is destroyed when Anglicised.
+Mundair implies that names carry encodedencoded — Having hidden meaning embedded within; containing layered significance meaning: they contain religious, familial, and cultural information that is destroyed when Anglicised.
 The name 'Raman' alludes to the Hindu deity Rama; to mangle it is to erase a spiritual lineage.

 Key Words